BenaroyaResearch/bripipetools/docs/rnaseqprocessing.rst

 This page summarizes the steps that must be completed to process a flow cell's worth of RNAseq data.
 All of these steps assume that you have installed ``bripipetools`` according to the instructions at :ref:`start-install`.

+Note that these instructions are appropriate for bulk, C1, and plate-sorted libraries.
+Processing of 10X libraries follows a different workflow based on the Cell Ranger platform.
+Instructions for processing 10X libraries can be found at :ref:`process-10x`.

 .. _rnaseqproc-getdata:

 Retrieving Data